AY2324S2-CS2113-F14-1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-The Following sequence diagram shows how a user input is processed to add, delete or list the categories:
+The following sequence diagram shows how a user input is processed to add, delete or list the categories:
 ![category_parse_sequence.png](images/category_sequence.png)
+**NOTE** : The activation bars do not render properly due to PUML restrictions.

 <br>
 **User input category parsing sequence**
 1. The user enters a command to add a category